Benefiting Sacramento-Area Safety Net Medical Clinics

 How will this event benefit local clinics?

-Through sponsorships, partnerships and race participation, the goal of the 2019 Serotonin Surge Charities Race for the Clinics is to provide the community with a feel-good event promoting health and fitness with a feel-good cause, while raising much needed funding for the clinics.
+Through sponsorships, partnerships and race participation, the goal of the 2019 Serotonin Surge Feel Good 5K/10K Run or Walk is to provide the community with a feel-good event promoting health and fitness with a feel-good cause, while raising much needed funding for the clinics.

 Target recipients include the following safety net medical clinics: Bayanihan Clinic, Clinica Tepati, CommuniCare Health Centers, CSERF’s SPIRIT Project, Elica Health Centers, Health & Life Organization (HALO), Imani Clinic, Joan Viteri Memorial Clinic, Knights Landing Clinic, MercyClinic Loaves & Fishes, Paul Hom Asian Clinic, Peach Tree Health operating at MercyClinic Northwood, WellSpace Health, and Willow Clinic.